bangbangcon/bangbangcon.github.io/west/index.md

 The [application form](https://docs.google.com/forms/d/e/1FAIpQLSfRIRU9W7TFlh8wx_VcyiJL1WFNm6LmiS5RvXWy4tz96gPgug/viewform) will be open until **Friday, July 13**.
 After that, we'll review the applications and respond to each serious applicant by the end of July or so.

+## What is UC Santa Cruz's involvement in !!Con West?

+The [Baskin School of Engineering](https://www.soe.ucsc.edu/) at UC Santa Cruz has committed to financial and logistical sponsorship of !!Con West.
+Some members of the organizing team will have a UCSC affiliation.

 ## I have a question that isn't covered in this FAQ.
 Who can I ask?

 Contact Lindsey Kuper [by email](mailto:lindsey@composition.al) or [on Twitter](http://www.twitter.com/lindsey)!